andersaamodt/declaration-of-individual-emancipation/README.md

 ### Contributing

 Feedback and improvements are encouraged.
 Open **Issues** or **Pull Requests** to suggest changes.
-This project treats git and GitHub as tools for collaborative authorship—a working model of voluntary, distributed self-governance, similar to how the Nostr protocol was built.
+This project treats git and GitHub as tools for collaborative authorship—a working model of voluntary, distributed self-governance, similar to how [Nostr](https://github.com/nostr-protocol/nostr) protocol [was built](https://github.com/nostr-protocol/nips).

 ## Files